-Key management personnel includes any person having authority or responsibility for planning, directing or controlling the activities of the entity, directly or indirectly including any Director (whether executive or otherwise) of that Company.
-The only key management personnel identified for the Company are the Board of Directors, the members of which are listed in the Directors' report, and its Chief Executive Officer.
+Key management personnel includes any person having authority or responsibility for planning, directing or controlling the activities of the Company, directly or indirectly including any Director (whether executive or otherwise) of that Company.
+The only key management personnel identified for the Company are the Board of Directors and the Chief Executive Officer who are listed in the Directors' report.